 A number of provincial and federal acts pertaining to resource extraction activities supersede the Regional District's land use authority on crown and private land.
-These acts include, but are not limited to the Mines Act, the Mineral Tenure Act, and the Forest and Range Practices Act.
+These acts include, but are not limited to the Mines Act, the Mineral Tenure Act, the Agricultural Land Commission Act and the Forest and Range Practices Act.
 While the agencies responsible for managing this legislation have review processes that address the public interest in these matters the final decisions regarding land use rest with the Province.
 The Local Government Act only permits a Regional District to express broad objectives with respect to mineral and aggregate resources within an Official Community Plan.
-Ministry of Energy, Mines and Low Carbon Initiative